Mahmoud-ElShenawy/Chat-App/README.md

 - Managing Data And The Animated UI Efficiently

 # Screenshots
 There are Some Screenshots to Show How My App Look.
-Open Screenshots Folder To See More Pictures(App/Firebase Pictures)
+Open Screenshots Folder To See Pictures

 ![](Screenshots/1.png)
 ![](Screenshots/2.png)